 Jim Casey Youth Opportunities Initiative

 Provides research on resiliency and the potential of adolescent brains.
-The website highlights many resources including The Adolescent Brain–New Research and Its Implications for Young People Transitioning From Foster Care and a factsheet titled What’s Going on in There?.
+The website highlights many resources including The Adolescent Brain and Foster Care and a factsheet titled What’s Going on in There?.

 World Health Organization